 A strong family history means you have several relatives on the same side of your family diagnosed with bowel cancer, or one or more relatives diagnosed at a young age.
 If you think you have a strong family history, see your GP.
 They may refer you to a specialist genetics service.

-About 1 in 20 cases of bowel cancer (5%) are caused by inherited conditions called familial adenomatous polyposis (FAP) and hereditary non polyposis colorectal cancer (HNPCC or Lynch syndrome).
+About 1 in 20 cases of bowel cancer (5%) are caused by inherited conditions called familial adenomatous polyposis (FAP) and Lynch syndrome (also known as hereditary non polyposis colorectal cancer or HNPCC).
 People who have an Ashkenazi Jewish background also have a higher risk of bowel cancer.

 Medical conditions that increase risk

 Growths in the bowel called polyps or adenomas can develop into cancer over a long period of time.
 Adenomas are quite common, but only a small fraction of them become cancer.
 Having ulcerative colitis or Crohn's disease for many years increases your risk of bowel cancer.
 Diabetes and some other medical conditions also increase the risk, though we don’t know why.
-You are at higher risk of bowel cancer if you have had it before, or if you have had womb cancer, testicular cancer, or lymphoma.
+You are at higher risk of bowel cancer if you have had it before, or if you have had another cancer such as womb cancer, lung cancer or lymphoma.

 You can view and print the quick guides for all the pages in the about bowel cancer section.

 The biggest single risk factor is age.
-More than 8 out of 10 bowel cancers (80%) are diagnosed in people aged 60 or over.
+95 in 100 bowel cancers (95%) are diagnosed in people aged 50 or over.
 So the risk increases as you get older.
 The page about how a cancer starts explains why cancers are more likely as we get older.
 But we think that many bowel cancers could be prevented with changes in diet and lifestyle.
 You can find more information about this on the pages about diet as a risk factor for bowel cancer and other lifestyle risk factors.

 A strong family history usually means you have several relatives diagnosed with bowel cancer, especially if they are in different generations of your family.
 It can also mean you have one or more relatives diagnosed at a particularly young age.
 Examples of a strong family history are